Extreme fire danger is forecast for large parts of Victoria on Thursday 26 December (Boxing Day). Leaving early is always the safest option.

 The Victorian Government’s Early Intervention Investment Framework (EIIF) is helping guide early interventions to improve the lives of Victorians and deliver better outcomes across the service system.

-By linking Government’s funding to quantifiable impacts both for people using the services as well as the service system, EIIF guides investments to where timely assistance for Victorians will improve life outcomes for individuals and reduce pressure on acute services.
+By linking Government’s funding to quantifiable impacts both for people using the services as well as the service system, the EIIF guides investments to where timely assistance for Victorians will improve life outcomes for individuals and reduce pressure on acute services.

 These investments are estimated to generate benefits from both: